topasmc/topas-docs/parameters/geometry/patient.rst

     iv:Ge/Patient/ShowSpecificSlicesZ = 4 1 3 9 12 # will only show slices 1, 3, 9 and 12.

 Number of slices begins at number 1.
+Note that the slice specification uses the `patient coordinate system <http://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.6.2.html>`_, not the topas coordinate system.

 Similar slicing is allowed in X and Y.
 Three special values are also allowed::